 The Atlantic Immigrant Career Loan Fund is a micro-loan fund for internationally trained immigrants in Atlantic Canada.
 Providing micro-loans to newcomers allows them to overcome financial barriers to upgrade their skills and obtain their license or certification so that they can:

-- Find opportunities in field or a related field
+- Find opportunities in the field or a related field

 - Change career to adjust to the labour market needs